The HVO Board of Directors provides essential guidance and oversight of the organization.

 Peter Curran is an endocrinologist with interests in international health, public health and health care delivery.
 Raised in Europe, he worked in Japan after college in the US before returning to the States for his medical training at Columbia and the University of Chicago.
 After a clinical career in Chicago and Idaho, the international bug bit him again and he has volunteered in multiple sites overseas.
 With HVO, Dr. Curran has served in Uganda, Cambodia, and India and has helped to set up the internal medicine program in Bhutan.
 He is currently working with HVO and Sihanouk Hospital in Cambodia on two clinical projects.
 He received the 2015 HVO Golden Apple Award for his leadership and work overseas.
 He also serves on the Board of Health in south-central Idaho.
 He is president of the Peco Foundation which focuses on supporting projects in health care and athletics.
 In Idaho he is interested in local food systems and is working to understand and improve nutritional health.

 Sue Eitel is a rehabilitation specialist and the founder of Eitel Global, LLC, a consultancy service for proposal writing, program assessments, monitoring and evaluation — all related to international disability programs.
-Her extensive background includes serving as Senior Rehabilitation Advisor with USAID, as Country Director in Angola and Ethiopia for Handicap International, and as a physical therapist in Ethiopia, Romania, and Thailand.
+Her extensive background includes serving as Senior Rehabilitation Advisor with USAID, as Country Director in Angola and Ethiopia for Humanity and Inclusion (formerly Handicap International), and as a physical therapist in Ethiopia, Romania, and Thailand.
 In addition, she has piloted a small grants disability program in Uganda through Pact, and created amputee support networks in six mine-affected countries for the Landmine Survivors Network.
 She served as a Peace Corps volunteer in Thailand and is a member of the American Physical Therapy Association.

 Dr. Henker is a faculty member at the University of Pittsburgh School of Nursing and a practicing nurse anesthetist at UPMC-Presbyterian Hospital.
 Dr. Henker received his MSN in Nurse Anesthesia from the University of Pittsburgh and his PhD in Nursing Science from the University of Washington in Seattle.
 He has been a member of HVO since 2004 and received the HVO Golden Apple Award in 2009 for his work at Cambodia’s Angkor Hospital for Children.
 He has also served as a member of HVO’s nurse anesthesia committee and director for a number of HVO’s nurse anesthesia projects.